drjordy66/Finding-Bias-in-Data/README.md

 The goal of this assignment is to explore the concept of 'bias' through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.

+To do this, we will combine a dataset of Wikipedia articles with a dataset of country populations.
+An intermediary step will be taken with the Wikipedia articles dataset using ORES (_see Relevant API documentation_) to append an article quality prediction.

+We will then perform an analysis of how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries.
+The [analyis](/analysis) includes a series of bar graphs and tables depicting the following:

+1. 10 highest-ranked countries in terms of number of politician articles as a proportion of country population
+2. 10 lowest-ranked countries in terms of number of politician articles as a proportion of country population
+3. 10 highest-ranked countries in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country
+4. 10 lowest-ranked countries in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country

+In conclusion, I will reflect on how this analysis helps me understand the causes and consequences of bias on Wikipedia.

 ### Licenses and links

 The wikipedia article dataset, "Politicians by Country from the English-language Wikipedia," was obtained from Figshare on 10/29/2017.
 It was publicly posted by Oliver Keyes.